naghiaei/mixture-bayesian/index.md

 This website contains access to data, code, and results for the paper "Bayesian Preference Estimation with Inconsistent Feedback," submitted to the journal of Mathematical Psychology.

+To foster reproducibility, we have made all code and results publicly available in our repository : [Repository link](https://github.com/naghiaei/mixture-bayesian)

 ## Datasets

 There are three datasets used in this paper with the following statistics: